keleshev/keleshev.com/composable-error-handling-in-ocaml.md

 ## C. Result type with custom variants for errors

-A natural way to improve the previous example would to use the result type with a custom variant type for the `'error` type parameter instead of string:
+A natural way to improve upon the previous example would to use the result type with a custom variant type for the `'error` type parameter instead of string:

 ```ocaml